South Africa: Prehistory

 South Africa contains some of the oldest archaeological and human-fossil sites in the world.
-Archaeologists have recovered extensive fossil remains from a series of caves in Gauteng Province.
-The area, a UNESCO World Heritage Site, has been branded "the Cradle of Humankind".
+Archaeologists have recovered extensive fossil remains from a series of caves in Gauteng known as the Cradle of Humankind, which has been declared a UNESCO World Heritage Site.
 The sites include Sterkfontein, one of the richest sites for hominin fossils in the world, as well as Swartkrans, Gondolin Cave, Kromdraai, Cooper's Cave and Malapa.
-Raymond Dart identified the first hominin fossil discovered in Africa, the Taung Child (found near Taung) in 1924.
-Other hominin remains have come from the sites of Makapansgat in Limpopo Province; Cornelia and Florisbad in Free State Province; Border Cave in KwaZulu-Natal Province; Klasies River Caves in Eastern Cape Province; and Pinnacle Point, Elandsfontein and Die Kelders Cave in Western Cape Province.
+The first hominin fossil discovered in Africa, the Taung Child, was found near Taung in 1924.
+Other hominin remains have come from the sites of Makapansgat in Limpopo; Cornelia and Florisbad in the Free State; Border Cave in KwaZulu-Natal; Klasies River Caves in the Eastern Cape; and Pinnacle Point, Elandsfontein and Die Kelders Cave in the Western Cape.

 These finds suggest that various hominid species existed in South Africa from about three million years ago, starting with Australopithecus africanus, followed by Australopithecus sediba, Homo ergaster, Homo erectus, Homo rhodesiensis, Homo helmei, Homo naledi and modern humans (Homo sapiens).
 Modern humans have inhabited Southern Africa for at least 170,000 years.
 Various researchers have located pebble tools within the Vaal River valley.

-Khoisan People
+Pre-colonial period

-Khoisan refers to the indigenous peoples; Sān and Khoekhoen of Southern Africa.
-The San were mostly hunter-gatherers while the Khoekhoen also practiced pastoralism.
+The indigenous San and Khoikhoi peoples of Southern Africa were predominantly hunter-gatherers and, in the case of the Khoikhoi, also practised pastoralism.
 Khoisan peoples may be the descendants of an early dispersal of anatomically modern humans to Southern Africa before 150,000 years ago.
-They were mostly displaced or absorbed by Bantu expansion between 1,500 and 2,000 years ago.
+They were largely displaced or absorbed by the Bantu expansion which took place between 1,500 and 2,000 years ago.